ncatlab/nlab-content/pages/9/8/4/6/6489/content.md

   \text{ maximum charge density }\, Q/M
 $$

-Now it is plausible that a D-brane $E$ maximizes its potential charge density if removing any part $e$ of it revals that $e$ by itself has lower charge densits.
+Now it is plausible that a D-brane $E$ maximizes its potential charge density if removing any part $e$ of it reveals that $e$ by itself has lower charge density.

 More formally, $E$ should maximize its charge density $Q(E)/M(E)$ and hence be _stable_ if for all sub-parts